-This AP Biology level lab is designed to be equivalent to a college level lab.
-This lab is a student-driven discovery process based on a real-world Shigella outbreak in the year 2000.
+This AP Biology level lab is designed to be equivalent to a college level lab to prepare students for the rigor of university education.
+This Foodborne Outbreak Investigation MiniLab is a student-driven discovery process based on a real-world Shigella outbreak of 2000.
 Students use scientific reasoning to mimic a foodborne outbreak investigation and design an experiment using gel electrophoresis to determine the source of the outbreak.

 The intent of this lab exercise is to engage and encourage students to ask the right questions and develop the skill sets need to approach a problem.

-- Translate information expressed as text into other visual information forms, such as tables or charts, in order to systematically analyze data
+- Translate information expressed as text into other visual forms, such as tables and charts, to systematically analyze data

 - Apply forensic science principles to construct a hypothesis about which food caused partygoers to become ill

 - Design an experiment to test the hypothesis using appropriate positive and negative controls

 - Cast, load, run, and analyze an agarose gel to determine which food sample contains the pathogen

 - Students evaluate and critique experimental approaches used by their own team and by others in the class

 - Store in the refrigerator; GreenGel™ Cups should be left in the original package and protected from light; guaranteed stable for six months with proper storage

 - Appropriate for high school life AP, honors and advanced biology students (grades 9-12)